virtualcommons/vcweb/README.md

 We maintain a managed instance of vcweb at https://vcweb.asu.edu but you are welcome to host your own server.

 ### features
-* web based experiment and round parameterization of experiments that can be cloned, exported, and modified
+* Web based parameterization of experiments that can be cloned, exported as JSON/XML, and modified.
+Experiment parameters can apply to the entire experiment, or a single round.
+Standard parameters include show up fees, an exchange rate for tokens to currency, round durations, and group size.
+Round parameterizations can be specified to repeat for N rounds, where N is also configurable parameter.
 * support for controlled experiments, timed rounds with parameterizable duration, and round transitions manually managed by an experiment facilitator (with active development to implement automated round transitions)
 * subject pool management and randomized invitation / recruitment with custom invitation emails